 Fortunes dipped further in the lower division with only Albert Firth showing consistency with the bat.
 Tempest found an excellent partner in Eric Rollinson who topped 50 wickets in 1966, but when he followed that up with 41 in 1967 it was a fruitless exercise as Windhill finished bottom.
 It was a disastrous season with just one win and the second time in the sixties they had to seek re-election.

-In 1968 the legendary league cricketer Dennis Bateson was signed and he helped to propel his side into mid-table after taking 35 wickets.
+In 1968 the legendary league cricketer Dennis Bateson, above, was signed and he helped to propel his side into mid-table after taking 35 wickets.
 However, Rollinson was again the best bowler with 54 wickets.

 In the latter part of the decade Tempest’s consistent wicket-taking gave way to vital runs with the bat in the autumn of his career.

-There was trauma and triumph at the start of the seventies with re-election bids in 1971 and 1972, followed amazingly by a Second Division title winning season in 1973.
+There was trauma and triumph at the start of the seventies with re-election bids in 1971 and 1972, followed amazingly by a Second Division title winning season in 1973 by the team pictured below.

 New signing Tony Stilgoe was the major influence in the promotion team as he took 96 wickets at 9.81, and scored 495 runs at 32.50.
 Stilgoe was a top player in the league and feted by the big clubs in subsequent years.